 Tree watering

-Help to boost the number of trees within the London Borough of Richmond.
+Help to boost trees within the London Borough of Richmond.

 We employ a specialist arborist contractor to plant and care for trees.
-The contractor carries out a programme of watering, which begins in April and continues throughout the growing season.
-We have a baseline watering frequency of ten visits per year.
-However, this is dependent upon weather conditions, so during hot and dry spells we operate increased watering regimes.
-We will monitor the condition of the tree to ensure that it is receiving adequate aftercare.
+The contractor carries out a programme of watering and maintenance which begins in April and continues throughout the growing season.

-With help from the community, we can ensure our trees are able to thrive, accelerating growth rates and maximising the benefits they bring to people and biodiversity.
+We have over 2,000 young trees on the establishment program - that’s a lot to get around!
+With help from the community, we can ensure our trees are able to thrive, accelerating growth rates and maximising the benefits they bring to people and biodiversity .

-During hot and dry conditions, you can support us by watering newly planted street trees, following these simple instructions:
+You can support us by watering newly planted street trees:

 - Use two watering cans (containing around 10 litres of water in total) per tree, ideally every two days